whatthevet/howtochicken/docs/housing.md

 ## Fencing and roofing

 Any fencing utilized in the construction of the coop or run should be tall enough to keep chickens in and predators out.
-For example, a fence should be 6-8 ft tall, and consisting of 3/4 inch chicken-wire that is buried 6 inches under ground to protect from ground predators [[C2](/citations?id=citation-c2)].
-Roofing additions can also be made to help protect from birds of prey and provide shade.
+For example, a fence should be 6-8 ft tall, and consist of 3/4 inch chicken-wire that is buried 6 inches under ground to protect from ground predators [[C2](/citations?id=citation-c2)].
+Roofing additions can also be made to help protect from birds of prey (hawks etc.) and provide shade.
 Keep in mind, the actual [coop](/housing?id=coop) should be enclosed, while the optional [run](/housing?id=run) may be more open.

 ## The perch and the nest box